mjhouse/rechain/README.md

 ### Can I Contribute?

 There isn't any support or guides for contributions, but if you add something cool, send me a pull request and I'll take a look at it.
-If you want to help and you aren't sure where to start, email me at michaelhouse@gmx.us.
+If you want to help and you aren't sure where to start, email me at mjhouse@protonmail.com.

 ### Tools

-* cmake
+* make

-* g++5.4.0 / llvm-g++ / cl.exe
+* g++5.4.0 / llvm-g++

 * doxygen